|Business Rating:||4.4 / 5|

 Great introductory bonus

-The Delta SkyMiles Platinum Business American Express Card is offering 45,000 miles and 5,000 Medallion Qualification Miles (MQMs) for spending $3,000 with the card in the first three months.
-We value Delta miles at 1.61 cents per mile, so this bonus is worth around $725.
-Plus, you can also earn a $100 statement credit after your first Delta purchase on your new card in the first three months.
+The Delta SkyMiles Platinum Business American Express Card is offering a limited time offer of 90,000 bonus miles and a $100 statement credit after spending $3,000 in the first 3 months (offer ends 4/28/2021).
+We value Delta miles at 1.61 cents per mile, so this bonus is worth close to $1,500 in Delta travel.

 Less than stellar ongoing rewards